 - This season the 5 & Under Open Challenge will be held at the Fort Wayne Curling Club the weekend of Jan 23 - 25, 2015.
 Their club has three sheets of ice.
 Their flyer, as well as the USWCA Eligibility and Entry form, are available here or in the side bar of this page.

 - The Mayfield Curling Club will be hosting the 5 & Under Ladies Challenge on March 14 - 15, 2015.
 Women curlers with 5 years of less experience are encouraged to enter.
 They can be from any region.
-The flyer will be posted on this website later this season.
+The flyer is available here as well as in the side bar of this page.

 - Last season the 5 & Under Women's Challenge was held at the Waltham Curling Club the weekend of March 8-9, 2014.
 A wonderful time was had by all.
 The first event winners were the composite team representing Chicago and Exmoor.
 The team consisted of Sarah Calcutt, Lisa Boland, Kelly Boland, and Lauren Sturdy.